DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 # DigiByte DigiFacts - JSON Web Service
 Provides DigiByte DigiFacts in JSON format.
 Supports multiple languages and dynamic data.

-## About the DigiFacts
+## About DigiByte DigiFacts

-These DigiFacts were originally created by several members of the DigiByte community back in 2021.
+The DigiFacts were originally created by several members of the DigiByte community back in 2021.
 The originals can be found [here](https://github.com/DigiByte-Core/DigiFacts).
 Since then, they have been significantly revised and expanded over time.

-These DigiFacts are currently being translated into multiple languages.
-Please help by making improvements or adding translations for other languages.
+By providing them in JSON format, it is now easy for developers to use them in their projects to help educate their users about DigiByte.
+They are also now in a format that makes them easy to be updated and expanded in the future.

 ## Disclaimer

 These DigiFacts are provided by the DigiByte community for the DigiByte community.
 It is up to the community to ensure they are current and accurate.
 Please make a PR with any corrections.

-Uers should always do their own due diligence before using any of the services or products mentioned in these DigiFacts.
+Users should always do their own due diligence before using any of the services or products mentioned in these DigiFacts.
 They are provided for information purposes - mentions are not endorcements.

 ## Usage